PavanKumarMeesala/VirtualLabsIssues/README.md

 - Bug: The pre-order traversal follows Root-Left-Right but your practice algorithm expects the Root-Right-Left.

 3. Experiment link: [Binary Search Pratice in Unsorted Arrays](https://ds1-iiith.vlabs.ac.in/exp/unsorted-arrays/binary-search/binary_search_practice.html)
 - Bug: Try to search any of the values in the array but the output remains 4, 1, 0.
-  -Example:
+  - Example:
     - Array: 11 32 35 35 40 45 59 81 82 83
     - Element to search: 40
     - Correct output: 4